elixir-nx/xla/README.md

 Currently supports UNIX systems, including macOS (although no built-in support for Apple Metal).
 Windows platforms are only supported upstream via [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).

+The dynamic library contains a subset of XLA (relevant for EXLA), as well as a number of globally registered custom calls (see [extension/custom_calls](extension/custom_calls)).

 ## Usage

 EXLA already depends on this package, so you generally don't need to install it yourself.